 Typically a print-buy is either distributed geographically or distributed across different print types.
 So, for example, a buyer may want to purchase marketing collateral, packaging and signage with the same brand imagery.
 Clearly the substrate, gamut and other print characteristics will vary for the different print products.
 But if all the print products have the same gray balance and neutral tonality defined by G7, they will look remarkably alike to the human eye.
 Because buyers believe the similarity of the visual appearance across print products is critical, they now make G7 an important factor in their vendor choices and buying decisions.

 & Estimating Manager

 We’ve optimized the ability to work directly from your desktop to drop key files to our production server workflow.
-If you need assistance to make changes to files, Stella Color’s team of prepress technicians all have a design background and can offer tasteful alteration of file content, allowing you to focus on additional customer needs.
+If you need assistance to make changes to files, Stella Color’s team of prepress technicians have a design background, and can offer tasteful alteration of file content, allowing you to focus on additional customer needs.

 At Stella Color, expect helpful feedback during your project.
 We strive to address issues in the pre-engineering stage, allowing for a seamless flow between you and your customer.

 Stella Color adds new technology regularly, staying current with the options you need to pass on to your customers.

 The Epson 11880® is the world's most advanced photographic wide-format printer over 60" available today.
 It has a higher level of ink droplet accuracy, it features an all-new MicroPiezo TFP (Thin Film Piezo) print head, and new ink repelling coating technology for reduced nozzle clogging (important when printing on fiberous materials such as watercolor paper).
 Combined with an astonishing resolution of 2880 x 1440 dpi, Epson has again raised the level of image quality available in the industry.